Summer REC Time

 Limit screen time.
 While YouTube and video games are a great way to chill, don't let them consume your child's summer.
 The body and brain need a variety of activities in order to be healthy.

-Create Have a variety of materials and resources available for your child's creative outlet.
+Create Have a variety of materials and resources available for to your child's creative outlet.
 It's important for children to have time to create on their own.
-Be sure to allow for lots of time for your child to do work on projects that they come up with, that they design, and that they complete, all on their own.
-Your child may appreciate your suggestions for projects, but don't make any requirements.
+Be sure to allow for lots of time for your child to do work on project that they come up with, that they design, and that they complete, all on their own.
+Your child may appreciate your suggestions of projects, but don't make any requirements.

 It's important for you to know that it is not necessary for children to use curriculum or be in some kind of learning program for them to learn.
 There are learning opportunities around them all the time.

-Back in 2010 I wrote this article at the end of a very productive summer without any learning structured by me.
+Back in 2010 I wrote at the end of a very productive summer without any learning structured by me.
 Let this be an inspiration to you: